alepoptosis/covid_model/README.md

 - Implemented two separate start/end lockdown procedures to ensure stable percentages of quarantined population and help readability
 - Impemented three age ranges, 0-29, 30-59, and 60+, assigned to people based on demographics of the UK population
-- Implemented modified probability of death depending on age range (0.6x for under 30, 5.1x for over 60)
+- Implemented modified probability of death depending on age range, 0.6x for under 30 and 5.1x for over 60

 ### 2/6